 We perform our clinical trials in accordance with the listed directives, applicable laws and the global standards of good practice (e.g. Good Clinical Practice (GCP), Good Laboratory Practice (GLP), Good Manufacturing Practice (GMP) and the Declaration of Helsinki) and summary information on our studies are made available on www.clinicaltrial.gov.
 We always obtain written informed consent from trial subjects by providing fair and balanced information to help them understand the potential risks and benefits associated with participation in a given trial.
 The rights, safety and well-being of trial subjects are paramount and prevail over any commercial or business interests.
 We always protect the confidentiality of trial subjects and abide by data protection laws.
 We have set in place procedures to monitor and report any adverse events during trials to the relevant regulatory authorities.

-We plan to take some of our development programmes to market ourselves and partner some others.
+We plan to take our development programmes to market ourselves.